UVVM/UVVM/doc/source/utility_library.rst

     set_log_destination(CONSOLE_ONLY);

+.. _util_alert_handling:

 Alert handling
 ==================================================================================================================================
 The available alert levels are defined in the type :ref:`t_alert_level`.
-The behavior for each type of alert can be configured in adaptations_pkg.vhd.
-The simulation will be stopped when the occurences of an alert type reaches the number configured in C_DEFAULT_STOP_LIMIT.
-By default, the simulation will be stopped after one occurence of either ERROR, TB_ERROR, FAILURE or TB_FAILURE.
+The behavior for each type of alert can be configured by
+C_DEFAULT_ALERT_ATTENTION in adaptations_pkg.
+The simulation will be stopped when the occurrences of an alert type reaches the number configured by C_DEFAULT_STOP_LIMIT in adaptations_pkg.
+By default, the simulation will be stopped after one occurrence of either ERROR, TB_ERROR, FAILURE or TB_FAILURE.
 Alert levels with the prefix TB\_ are intended to be used in cases where the cause of the alert is known to be a testbench issue.

 The MANUAL_CHECK alert type is intended for cases where a manual check, e.g. a waveform inspection, is required.
 When an alert of this type is encountered, the simulation will be stopped and the user will be prompted to carry out a manual check before resuming the simulation.

+The simulation will be stopped using ``std.env.stop(1)``, unless C_USE_STD_STOP_ON_ALERT_STOP_LIMIT in adaptations_pkg is set to false, in which case it will be stopped using ``failure``.

 set_alert_file_name()
 ----------------------------------------------------------------------------------------------------------------------------------